HVO & RENEWABLE DIESEL FUELS

 According to ETIP Bioenergy, “HVO is produced by hydrogenation and hydrocracking of vegetable oils and animal fats using hydrogen and catalysts at high temperatures and pressures.
 In this hydrotreating process, oxygen is removed from the feedstocks consisting of triglycerides and/or fatty acids.
 The resulting products consist of straight-chained hydrocarbons (paraffins) with varying properties and molecular size depending on the feedstock characteristics and the process conditions.
 The conversion usually takes place in two stages: hydrotreatment followed by hydrocracking/isomerization.
 The hydrotreatment typically takes place between 300 – 390°C. For treatment of triglycerides, propane is a typical by-product.”

-Foster Fuels Mission Critical has been providing fuel nationwide for nearly a century.
-Trust us for all your renewable diesel and HVO fuel needs.
+Foster Fuels has been providing fuel nationwide for nearly a century.
+Trust us for all your HVO renewable diesel needs.
 Contact us today!